thingco/shared-frontend-libs/scripts/transform-icons.md

 We need three things to start off with:

-1. The input directory constaining the SVGs -- call this `srcdir` in args.
+1. The input directory constaining the SVGs -- call this `src` in args.
 2. The output directory -- call this `outdir` in args.
 3. Whether this is a dry run -- call this `dryrun` in args.